dso-toolkit/dso-toolkit/README.md

 2. Bundle `/node_modules/dso-toolkit/src/dso.scss` in your build process.

 ### CDN
-The toolkit and component library are distributed to dso-toolkit.nl.
+The Toolkit and component library are distributed to dso-toolkit.nl.
 Use the table below to resolve the branch/channel to the base url:

 | branch      | channel    | url                                    |
 |-------------|------------|----------------------------------------|